-Vadodara (or Baroda as it’s often known) lies 106km southeast of Ahmedabad, little over an hour’s drive along National Expressway 1.
-Vadodara has some interesting city sights, but the main reason for coming here is the stunning Unesco World Heritage Site of Champaner and Pavagadh nearby.
-The city is way less hectic than Ahmedabad, and parts of the Sayajigunj area near the university have a college-town feel.
+Vadodara (often known as Baroda) lies 106km southeast of Ahmedabad, a little over an hour’s drive along National Expressway 1.
+Vadodara has some interesting sights, but the main reason for coming here is to use the city as a base for a day trip to the nearby World Heritage Site of Champaner and Pavagadh.
+The city is far less hectic than Ahmedabad, and parts of the Sayajigunj area near the university have a college-town feel.

 After the Marathas expelled the Mughals from Gujarat in the 18th century, their local lieutenants, the Gaekwad clan, made Vadodara their capital.
 Vadodara retained a high degree of autonomy, even under the British, right up to Independence in 1947.
 Maharaja Sayajirao III (1875–1939) was a great moderniser and laid the foundations of Vadodara’s modern reputation as Gujarat’s cultural capital, and the city's main attraction – the palace – is part of his legacy.